gethin101/Led_christmas_lights/README.md

 I have sourced most of my components from AliExpress to lower the cost and the use of the grant

-Price should realistically come around to less than £50
+Price should realistically come around to less than £50 so I think Tier 4 possibly?
 ---

 ## 🚀 Next Steps